pak3nuh/hollywood/doc/CodeGeneration.md

 }
 ```

 This metadata can be used to _glue_ together client and generated proxy code.
 The lookup for a proxy can be derived from the class provided in `factoryOf` against a registry, that can also be generated and discovered via **SPI**.
-Alternative options include reflection or include more metadata in the `ActorFactory` like the proxy class.

 Then a convenience interface can be generated, but not mandatory to use:
 ```kotlin